Hair Transplant Complications

-- Infections – The risk of an infection after head and neck elective surgery is extremely low thanks to the great blood supply of these areas.
+- Infections – The risk of an infection after any head and neck elective surgery is extremely low thanks to the great blood supply of these areas.
 Diabetic patients, immune compromised patients and others with a greater risk of infection may be an exception to this rule.
 For these patients, prophylactic antibiotics may be considered by the doctor.

 Late Onset Complications

-Folliculitis – This is inflammation of the hair follicles that appear as small pimple-like lesions in the transplanted areas or in the donor area of the scalp.
+- Folliculitis – This is an inflammation of the hair follicles that appears as small pimple-like lesions in the transplanted areas or in the donor area of the scalp.
 Folliculitis usually does not affect the growth of the transplanted hair.
 Within a few days or weeks, these lesions clear without medication.
 If you have a persistent painful lesion, or if they become infected, you will need to see your doctor.
 These lesions can easily be incised and drained in the office.

-Thinning Hair – Many patients may become alarmed following their transplant when they discover the native scalp hair they already had has become thinner.
+- Thinning Hair – Many patients may become alarmed following their hair restoration procedure when they discover the native scalp hair they already had has become thinner.
 This complication is also known as shock loss and can happen after any major stress on the scalp.
-In hair transplantation, shock loss is due to the stress of the procedure and the healing period that will be happening within the first few months after hair transplant.
-Some mild thinning of hair is considered an expected consequence of a hair restoration procedure and can easily be mediated by starting prescription medication around the time of the procedure.
-Patients must continue taking the prescription medication given by the hair transplant surgeon for at least 3 to 6 months to minimize the shock loss.
+In hair transplantation, shock loss is due to the stress of the procedure and the healing period that happens within the first few months after a hair transplant.
+Some mild thinning of the hair is considered an expected consequence of a hair restoration procedure and can easily be mediated by starting prescription medication around the time of the procedure.
+Patients must continue taking the prescription medication given by the hair transplant surgeon for at least 3 to 6 months to minimize any shock loss.
 Fortunately, some of the thickness of the hair may return within a few months after surgery.
 This coincides with the hair follicles entering the resting phase and the growing of new hair shafts.

 - Scarring– The development of scarring in the donor area is common in strip procedures.
 The scar could be as narrow as 1mm or it can occasionally stretch to about 1cm.